Bedrooms 1, Sleeps 2

 There are so many beaches you can choose a different 1 each day if you wish.
 If you like swimming in the sea, sailing, surfing or other water sports, cycling or walking, its a perfect destination.
 Nearby towns are lovely with good facilities.

-We have chickens and black Ouessant sheep, and a characterful goat.
+We have chickens and black Ouessant sheep.
 If you want to visit them, please ask us.

 We have lived here since 2011, very much enjoying the friendly local people, and being near the sea.
 Back in England we were design and art tutors, and find the area full of good exhibitions and concerts.
 We like cycling and its easy to enjoy that here, there are good cycle routes or quiet roads.